sudhirpatamsetti/CitirixITM/README.md

 Prerequisites: Datadog monitor of interest is already set up.

-Go to the Datadog portal.
+* Go to the Datadog portal

-Go to Monitors on the left navigation panel.
+* Go to Monitors on the left navigation panel

-Find the alert that you set up and click on it.
+* Find the alert that you set up and click on it

-Check if the status is OK and if matches the status you see in Fusion.
+* Check if the status is OK and if matches the status you see in Fusion

 ![Fusionintegrationalert](https://raw.githubusercontent.com/sudhirpatamsetti/CitrixITM/master/images/Fusionintegrationalert.png)